okTurtles/group-income/frontend/views/components/Modal/README.md

 ### How to open a modal

-From anywhere in the App we can open any modal by using the `sbp` event `OPEN_MODAL` with the Vue Component that contains the modal Content
+From anywhere in the App we can open any modal by using the `sbp` event `LOAD_MODAL` with the Vue Component that contains the modal Content

 ```html
 <!-- NavBar.vue -->